22940dev/port-jarvis/content/privacy.md

 ## Analytics

-This website uses [**Simple Analytics**](https://simpleanalytics.com/?ref=jarv.is) to track pageviews **without collecting any personally identifiable information,** including IP addresses, cookies, and browser fingerprints.
-Only the following [information](https://docs.simpleanalytics.com/what-we-collect?ref=jarv.is) is collected and recorded by them:
+This website uses [**Simple Analytics**](https://simpleanalytics.com/?ref=jarv.is) to count pageviews **without collecting any personally identifiable information,** such as IP addresses, cookies, and browser fingerprints.
+Only the [following information](https://docs.simpleanalytics.com/what-we-collect?ref=jarv.is) is collected and recorded by them:

 - URL visited
 - Timestamp of visit